Skip to Content

 I adore truffles, both black and white, Italian or French, no matter.
 So when I spied an entire shop and restaurant devoted to truffles, I had to stop in.

 One side of the Maison de la Truffe is a restaurant with the most decadent menu imaginable.
-The other side is a shop filled with all varieties of truffles (and a healthy assortment of foie gras).
+The other side is a shop filled with all varieties of French truffles (and a healthy assortment of foie gras).

 22. French Butter Souvenir